matt-russo/pixelsynth-sw/README.md

 * record audio to mp3 (https://github.com/higuma/web-audio-recorder-js, https://blog.addpipe.com/using-webaudiorecorder-js-to-record-audio-on-your-website/)
 * redesign to maintain image aspect ratio?
 * more compact or responsive control panel so 'close controls' button doesn't get hidden (need better way to align labels with controls)
-* indicate file types that can be uploaded? (png, jpg only?)
 * button and/or key command to return to default settings?

 ### Accessibility
-* play indicator and sliders aren't visible on screen readers since they're canvases created with nexusUI (recreate with normal buttons and sliders?)
-* up/down left/right have dual assignments for screenreaders, depending on focus, may need very different solution (removed up/down for now)
 * speed control not reliable on some browsers? getting stuck, not able to increase
-* set to scan only once and then stop?
 * audio feedback for toggles and slider increments?
 * test with screen readers: works in NVDA and Chrome on PC, doesn't work with JAWS, need test with VoiceOver on Mac
 * move focus to 'How it works' button with tab (working in Chrome/Firefox, not working in safari)
-* keyboard command to reset scanner at start? or only scan once?
 * JAWS: need to press control-spacebar-p on Firefox (probably Chrome too), but control-p brings up print dialog
 * research other requirements
   * ARIA: https://www.deque.com/blog/a11y-support-series-part-1-aria-tab-panel-accessibility/